alibosworth/pakon-planar-raw-converter/readme.md

 ## Updating

-You can check your currently installed version with "pprc --version" and if needed update with `npm update -g pakon-planar-raw-converter`
+You can check your currently installed version with "pprc --version" and  update with `npm update -g pakon-planar-raw-converter`

 ------------------